hdorgeval/testcafe-snippets/say-goodbye-to-flakyness.md

     .pressKey("tab") // navigate to next input field
 ```

+In short, your test code should never do what a real user cannot do: a user will never be able to type text in a field in just one operation.

+Your test should always simulate the real behavior of a real user.

+Any time you will take a technical shortcut to make your code more brilliant you will introduce flakyness.

 [This is a work in progress ... obviously this page is not finished]